ramhoj/time-zone-article/README.md

 Since Rails know that your time information is stored as UTC in the database it will convert any time you give it to UTC.

-    Post.where(["posts.publised_at > ?", Time.zone.now])
+    Post.where(["posts.publised_at > ?", Time.current])

-Just be sure to never construct the query string by hand and always use Time.zone.now as the base and you should be safe.
+Just be sure to never construct the query string by hand and always use Time.current as the base and you should be safe.

 ## Working with APIs